 Other drivers are also a risk in the winter months, as they may drive too fast for weather conditions.
 Thankfully, knowing about common risks in the winter can help you avoid them.

 Add anywhere from an extra 20-50 percent to your drive time to ensure you can get where you’re headed safely.
-That could mean leaving earlier and arriving before you need to, but it’s always better to be a little early when arriving safely than to end up in an accident because you didn’t want to be late.
+That could mean leaving earlier and arriving before you need to, but it’s always better to be a little early when arriving safely than to end up in an accident because you don’t want to be late.

 Ideally, you should also start your vehicle five or ten minutes before you intend to drive.
 This allows the engine time to warm up and ensures you can use the heater to keep from shivering while you drive.

 When the roads are icy or covered in snow, your vehicle will take longer to stop.
 Slippery surfaces reduce the traction of your tires, no matter how new they may be.
 Even snow tires will skid when conditions are icy enough.
 Whether you’re stopping at an intersection or behind another vehicle, leave yourself plenty of space to slow down and come to a complete stop.
 Usually, drivers allow three or four seconds for stopping.
 In slick conditions, you want to double that.
-Having an eight-second space between yourself and the vehicle in front of you could be the difference between rear-ending someone and an uneventful commute.
+An eight-second space between yourself and the vehicle in front of you could be the difference between rear-ending someone and an uneventful commute.